VasuLab/rgfrosh/paper.md

 # Summary

+`rgfrosh` solves the reflected shock equations for an arbitrary equation of state, allowing for accurate calculation of the temperature and pressure behind a reflected shock accounting for real gas effects.
+Forward and inverse solvers are provided to calculate experimental conditions based on measurements and to plan experiments based on desired conditions, respectively. `rgfrosh` is designed to be lightweight and extensible, with a simple interface for users to utilize existing thermodynamic libraries.

+# Statement of need

 Combustion is a complex process that is influenced by numerous factors, including temperature, pressure, and chemical composition.
 Combustion modeling relies on chemical kinetics mechanisms that detail how chemical reaction rates – involving many intermediate species – vary with temperature and pressure.
 Experimental data is essential for measuring